 The Anglo-Saxon name Bowdle comes from when its first bearer worked as a worker in iron, or a bowdler.
 Bowdler was originally derived from the older term, buddler.
 The word buddle, used in the north of England, meant to cleanse ore, and a vessel made for this purpose shaped like a shallow tumbrel was called a buddle.

 The surname Bowdle was first found in Shropshire, at Hope-Bowdler, a parish, in the union of Church-Stretton, hundred of Munslow.

 The first record of the family was found here in 1273.
 The Hundredorum Rolls listed Richard le Boudler as holding lands there at that time.

 "The Bowdlers, who are now best represented in Shrewsbury and its district, possess a very ancient Shropshire name.
 Ashford Bowdler is the name of a parish and a seat near Ludlow, the seat being held in the 12th and 13th centuries by the influential family of De Budler or De Bowdler or De Boilers, lords of Montgomery and of many places in Shropshire."

-Important Dates for the Bowdle family
+Early History of the Bowdle family

 This web page shows only a small excerpt of our Bowdle research.
 Another 114 words (8 lines of text) covering the years 1468, 1665, 1684, 1694, 1712, 1705, 1691, 1754, 1825, 1818, 1627, 1661, 1738, 1783, 1815 and 1783 are included under the topic Early Bowdle History in all our PDF Extended History products and printed products wherever possible.